 There is a small portion of the bamboo toothbrush (the bristles) that is not biodegradable and cannot be composted, but - they can be recycled.

 There are two different parts of the toothbrush:

 - Bamboo Handle - made from 100% Mao bamboo.
 This part of the brush is biodegradable and compostable.
 It will naturally compost in the soil in about 6 months.
 Another option is to repurpose your handle.

-- Nylon Bristles – made from Nylon-4.
+- Nylon Bristles - made from Nylon-4.
 This part of the brush can be recycled.
-When you are finished with your toothbrush (A.D.A. recommends replacing your toothbrush every 3 months), simply remove the nylon bristles from the wooden handle with a pair of pliers and dispose of with your other recyclable waste.
-Since the bristles are so small, I put them inside another recyclable item with a lid so they don’t get lost in the recycle bin.
+When you are finished with your toothbrush (A.D.A. recommends replacing your toothbrush every 3 months), simply remove the nylon bristles from the wooden handle with a pair of pliers and dispose of them with your other recyclable waste.
+Since the bristles are so small, I put them inside another recyclable item with a lid so they don't get lost in the recycle bin.